-Here are the materials in Barbre v.
-Whitten (E.D.
+Here are relevant materials in United States v.
+Murphy (E.D.
 Okla.):

 Download the documents and materials in the matter of The Cherokee Nation v.
 Jewell et al, 14-cv-00428 (E.D.
 Okla.
 May 31, 2017):